-While breaches at big corporations like Target and Home Depot make the headlines, small business are still very much targets for hackers.
-Stephen Cobb, a senior security research at antivirus software company ESET, said that small businesses fall into hackers' cybersecurity "sweet spot": They have more digital assets to target than an individual consumer has, but less security than a larger enterprise.
+While breaches at big corporations such as Target and Home Depot make the headlines, small business are still very much targets for hackers.
+Stephen Cobb, a senior security researcher at antivirus software company ESET, said that small businesses fall into hackers' cybersecurity "sweet spot:" They have more digital assets to target than an individual consumer has, but less security than a larger enterprise.

 Types of cyberattacks

 DDoS: An acronym for distributed denial of service, DDoS attacks occur when a server is intentionally overloaded with requests, with the goal of shutting down the target's website or network system.
-Users will not be able to access your site or network, resulting in a partial or complete shutdown of your business operations, depending on how heavily you rely on the Internet.

 Security solutions and what to look for